People Want To Tell Us Their Reasons For Their Behavior In Their "Am I The Jerk" Stories

 Unsplash

 “This friend is one of those that has been a good friend, but frankly the last few times they’ve bothered to talk to me has been to ask for favors from other people.

 Now I consider myself philanthropic to an extent because I have a job that makes me enough funds to do so, but for some reason this time just felt like the straw.
 I’ve made it clear in the past that I don’t like being messaged out of the blue just for favors.
 She wanted to borrow funds from me to help another friend (I don’t know them) pay for their groceries, which I’m sympathetic to but I was incredibly annoyed that the friend who only asks me for favors wants me to lend HER funds because SHE offered to help them pay when she couldn’t do so herself.

 I ended up doing so, but she was inadvertently shaming me into doing so by saying, ‘You can afford this and that, but not to help them out?’ and I feel like a jerk for sounding like an ‘It’s not my problem’ kind of person, but at the same time, isn’t it rude to offer someone funds when you don’t have it and try and borrow it from someone else?

+I feel like her making this person’s problem my problem, expecting me to help out, and getting upset when I didn’t want to, was very rude.
 I’m not the kind of person who thinks, ‘Tough luck, I shoulda had a better life; I don’t want my tax dollars going to no poor people’, and if I were in the same position, I’d hope someone could help me out too, but if you can’t afford to help them out already, why would you burden someone uninvolved?”

 Another User Comments:

+“Yeah, NTJ.
+Dump this ‘friend’ immediately.
 They obviously only see you as a tool to be used since I doubt they are telling the other people that YOU are actually the one helping.

 It sounds like they want to be Mother Teresa for other people but either aren’t well off enough to do so or don’t want to pay themselves, but they also don’t want to come off as cheap by refusing.
-It’s mooching under the guise of charity, basically, and then they guilt you into believing you have done something wrong if you refuse.

 I’d stop having contact with this ‘friend’ at once, or it will only get worse from here.
 Yes, you have funds, but it is YOUR funds to spend on you and the people you love and care about.
 Not people in her life that you’ve never even met.
-You’re supposed to be a friend, not her personal ATM.

 (P.S.
 Not that it’s a requirement, but if you still wanted to be charitable, you could research some actual charities that you might be interested in, like local shelters or underprivileged organizations in your area.
+You would still get to help those in need without some ‘friend’ guilting you about it all the time.)”
+TheGrimReader1888

 Another User Comments:

 “NTJ.
 Your friend may have a generous heart, but she has no right to volunteer anyone else to pay for someone’s groceries.
 And yes, it is normal to feel frustrated when the only time you hear from someone is when they want something from you.

-If you are able to, donate to a charity of your choice or a local food bank.
+That isn’t really a friendship.

 When she asks again, tell her you have taken her advice and now donate directly to charities of your choosing.
 You wish her luck in finding someone to help her out, but you aren’t able to do it anymore.”
 HistoricalHat3054

 Another User Comments: